 Teen alcohol abuse remains a problem in the United States.
 Alcohol is the most commonly abused substance in the country.
+Despite there being a legal age limit to alcohol consumption, teens still find and abuse this substance regularly.
 According to the Centers for Disease Control and Prevention, there are 4,300 deaths among underage drinkers every year because of excessive drinking.
+These issues are not new and are not going away soon.
+This makes teen alcohol treatment and unfortunate necessity.

 Teen Alcohol Abuse Is a Major Problem

 While teenagers cannot legally drink, they actually drink more than an adult when they do engage in drinking.
 Currently, people under the age of 21 drink 11 percent of all alcohol in the United States.
+This stat is astounding considering it is technically illegal for them to consume it.
 Most of this drinking takes place as binge drinking.

 Because of alcohol, there were 119,000 trips to the emergency room for underage drinkers.
 In one survey of teen alcohol abuse, researchers found that 30 percent of high school students drank alcohol in the last 30 days.
 While 6 percent drove after drinking, 17 percent rode along with a driver who had been drinking.
 An estimated 14 percent of teenagers binge drank in the last month.